RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

 local environments using filesystem storage, I am interested in a chart that deploys Loki to a single node.

-/// admonition | Outdated documentation.
+/// details | Beware of some outdated documentation…
     type: danger

 Initially I followed the documentation at: [_Install the monolithic Helm chart_](https://grafana.com/docs/loki/latest/setup/install/helm/install-monolithic/), but this documentation is